PSAM-model/PSAM/README.md

 # PSAM
-This is the python implementation of DBML model for paper "Personalized, Sequential, Attentive, Metric-Aware Product Search"
+This is the python implementation of PSAM model for paper "Personalized, Sequential, Attentive, Metric-Aware Product Search"